YuWei-CH/Byte-Pi-Cluster/STEP4-FRP/README.md

-# Complete Guide for Setting Up frp for Remote Access to Raspberry Pi Cluster
+# Setting Up FRP for Remote Access(Optional)

-**FRP is a fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.**
+Note: this applies only if you do not have a public IP.
+You can ignore this step if you do have a public IP.
+If you don't have a public IP, you need to rent a cloud server with public IP or use a local server with a public IP.

-**Use FRP for intranet penetration.
+**FRP is a fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.
+Use FRP for intranet penetration.
 When you don't have a public IP but want to access this cluster from outside the LAN, frp can help you do so.**

 ## Part 1: Setting Up frp Server